British Independent Film Awards 2025

-The British Independent Film Awards 2025 will be held on 30 November 2025 to recognise the best in British independent cinema and filmmaking talent from United Kingdom.
-The ceremony will take place once again at the Roundhouse in London.
+The British Independent Film Awards 2025 was held on 30 November 2025 to recognise the best in British independent cinema and filmmaking talent from United Kingdom.
+The ceremony took place once again at the Roundhouse in London.

 The shortlists for multiple categories, including Best International Independent Film and Breakthrough Performance were revealed through October 2025.
 The nominations were announced on 3 November 2025 by Ben Hardy and Saura Lightfoot-Leon at One Hundred Shoreditch, London.
 Akinola Davies Jr.'s debut feature My Father's Shadow led the nominations with 12, followed by Pillion and I Swear with 10 and 9 respectively.
 The award for Best Ensemble Performance was re-introduced after being last presented in 2022 as a competitive category.

+Both Pillion and Warfare received the most awards with four each, with the former also receiving the award for Best British Independent Film.